 where $[\d h]$ is a functional measure, given by $[\d h]=\prod_{x} \d h(x)$, and the probability distribution of the disorder field is written as $[\d h]\,P(h)$.
 This procedure is similar to the one used in statistical field theory where the free energy must be self-averaging over all the realizations of the disorder.
-In the next section we discuss the method that we use to take such an average, the distributional zeta-function.
-Also is discussed some conditions that a Schr\"{o}dinger operator must satisfy to be well defined.
+In the next section, we shall discuss the method we employ to take such an average: the distributional zeta-function method.
+Also discussed are some conditions that a Schr\"odinger operator must satisfy to be well defined.